Siam Shade: 2007–2016: Reunions

+In honor of their manager Shinichi Nakamura who died the previous April, Siam Shade held a reunion concert, titled Heart of Rock, at the Nippon Budokan on November 18, 2007.
+The live compilation album Siam Shade XII ~The Best Live Collection~ was released on October 27, 2010.

-On April 29, 2011, Siam Shade announced on their new website, which went online on the same day, that they would reunite once again.
-This time for a free concert on July 17 at Zepp Sendai, entitled Siam Shade Spirits ~Return The Favor~, "to bring hope" to the victims of the 2011 Tōhoku earthquake and tsunami.
+On April 29, 2011, Siam Shade announced on their new website, which went online the same day, that they would reunite once again for Siam Shade Spirits ~Return The Favor~.
+It was a free concert held on July 17 at Zepp Sendai in Sendai, "to bring hope" to the victims of the 2011 Tōhoku earthquake and tsunami.
 A second concert was held on October 21 at Saitama Super Arena.
-The band released the album Siam Shade Spirits 1993 on April 14, 2012, which includes their entire first album, the new "opening" track called "Light For Closed Your Eyes" and two previously unreleased songs from their indie years.
+A DVD of the concert was released, with proceeds donated to recovery from the earthquake and tsunami.
+The band released Siam Shade Spirits 1993 on April 14, 2012.
+It is a remastered version of their first album with the addition of the new "opening" track called "Light for Closed Your Eyes" and two previously unreleased songs from their indie years.

-The group released their first new song in 12 years "Still We Go" digitally on September 18, 2013, with a limited physical release following the next month.
+The group released their first new song in 12 years, "Still We Go", digitally on September 18, 2013, with a limited physical release following the next month.
 Siam Shade performed their first nationwide tour in 12 years at the end of 2013, titled Heart of Rock 7.
-The three date tour began on October 27 at Saitama Super Arena and went to Zepp Nagoya on November 11, before ending on November 12 at Zepp Namba.
+Initiated by the seventh anniversary of Nakamura's death earlier in the year, the tour began on October 27 at Saitama Super Arena and featured seven performances in five cities, ending on December 21 at the Nippon Budokan.

 Siam Shade performed at the first night of Luna Sea's Lunatic Fest at Makuhari Messe on June 27, 2015.
-In celebration of the 20th anniversary since their major label debut, the group held The Abiding Belief concert at Saitama Super Arena on October 18, 2015.
-The six date The Ultimate Fight Series tour continued the celebration and took place in February 2016 at various Zepp venues.
+In celebration of the 20th anniversary since their major label debut, the group held The Abiding Belief concert at Saitama Super Arena on October 18, 2015, and The Rain Let's Up concert at Zepp Tokyo on October 21.
+The eight-date The Ultimate Fight Series tour continued the celebration and took place in February and March 2016 at various Zepp venues.
 The anniversary celebration ended with three Final Road Last Sanctuary concerts in October 2016; the Osaka International Convention Center on the tenth, the Nakano Sun Plaza Hall on the fifteenth, and the last taking place on the twentieth at the Nippon Budokan.